apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Could the 'flying piano' help transform air cargo?**
+**Nigel Farage Celebrating Apparent New MAGA Breakthrough**

-You can read more about it [here](https://www.bbc.com/news/articles/c0kk4lxe702o).
+You can read more about it [here](https://www.thedailybeast.com/nigel-farage-celebrating-apparent-new-maga-breakthrough).

 ## Requirements
 - Python 3.8